Hugius/FabiEngine3D/doc/MISCELLANEOUS.md

 - Image entities and text entities are rendered on top of each other (stacking).
 - Centering the cursor might take 1 frame (or more) in time, because it might not be centered instantly by Microsoft Windows.
-- The engine updates all logic at a fixed speed (144 updates per second), even if the rendering FPS is higher/lower.
+- The engine updates all logic at a fixed speed (144 updates per second), even if the FPS is higher/lower.
 - The maximum amount of messages in the engine logging console is 1000.
 - Transparency in 2D space is based on the order of placed entities.
 - Transparency in 3D space is very complex and can sometimes be incorrect.